 NAEVR Board of Directors

-Paul Lee, MD, JD (University of Michigan) Board President
+Paul Lee, MD, JD (Kellogg Eye Institute/University of Michigan) Board President

-T. Rowan Candy, PhD, BSc (Optometry), MCOptom (Indiana University School of Optometry)
+T. Rowan Candy, MCOptom, PhD (Indiana University School of Optometry)

 Steven Feldon, MD, MBA (Flaum Eye Institute/University of Rochester)

 Marissa Goldberg (Doheny Eye Institute)